Reichsautobahn: Planning and construction

-Despite initial promises that the first segment would open in September 1934, to coincide with the one-year anniversary of the ground-breaking and with the 7th International Road Congress, this did not happen until 19 May 1935, when the 22 km stretch between Frankfurt and Darmstadt was opened.
+Despite initial promises that the first segment would open in September 1934, to coincide with the one-year anniversary of the ground-breaking and 7th International Road Congress, this did not happen until 19 May 1935, when the 22 km stretch between Frankfurt and Darmstadt was opened.
 Hitler rewarded Todt with a three-axle Mercedes-Benz touring car.
 Two further segments opened that year, a total of 108 km.
 The celebration of the first 1,000 km took place on 27 September 1936 at Breslau (now Wrocław, Poland), five segments being opened to traffic that day.
 2,000 km were completed by the end of 1937, and 3,000 km by the end of 1938, when the planned network was also extended from 7,000 km to 12,000 km after the annexation of Austria and the Sudetenland.
 A second inaugural ceremony for the first autobahn construction on formerly Austrian soil took place on 7 April 1938, with Hitler shoveling dirt into a decorated dumpster near Salzburg, and on 1 December 1938, Rudolf Hess broke ground at Eger for a projected "transit autobahn" from Breslau to Vienna via Brünn (Brno).
 However, the emphasis on east–west connections and on attracting foreign tourists and promoting automobile touring meant that the completed sections did not constitute a useful network for freight transportation until 1937.
 In 1938, construction priorities shifted with the preparation for war.
 Todt was given responsibility for building the Westwall, and in 1939 only 237 km were added to the Reichsautobahn.
 In addition, Hitler ordered important sections of the autobahns to be widened, from 24 m to 26.5 m and ultimately to 28.5 m, which further diverted resources from building new sections.